SumayaAlam19/Assignment1/development-log.md

 Development Log
 14/11/2019
-Wrote the statement of purpose and scope.
-Wrote the features
-I am working on my code now.
-I have done the part of displaying all the packages and the part of selecting packages.
+First I wrote the statement of purpose and scope where I mentioned about what the application will do, what will be the main features, who will be the target audience and what type of problem this application may solve.
+First I added the features which were Display packages, Select packages, Display the time and date and Display the summary of booking.
+Started working on my code which started with a package class.
+Then made new objects of the class where I used some arrays.
+To display the the whole package I made a method called "display_all_packages" and to select packages  or display or exit I used tty-prompt gem.
+Also I used gem "colorize".
-I will be working on feature selecting "date and time. " Used gem (colorize)
+I will be working on feature "selecting date and time " and on feature "Display the summary of booking".
+Also added some task on trello to follow.
+123

 15/11/2019
 Tried to add some more features as selecting time and date.
-Discussed about this with senior dev and we decided not to add any new things at this point. so for now the features will be selecting packages,displaying packages, making a booking and having the  total price.
+Discussed about this with senior dev and we decided not to add any new things at this point as I have a lot more to do with my assignment.
+So for now the features will be selecting packages,displaying packages, making a booking and having the  total price.

 16/11/2019
 Starting with testing.